 - Sanding, abrasive, emerald impregnated bits, polishing points, cut-off wheels, etc. are based on substances with properties lying in between aluminum oxide and silicon carbide.

-- Tungsten carbide (Structured Tooth) Tungsten Carbide cutters, all "special purpose"cutters like the Multi Purpose, Tile Cutter, Grout Removal, etc) is much harder than HSS (high speed cutters, engraving points, router bits, drills, etc.)
+- Tungsten carbide (Structured Tooth) Tungsten Carbide cutters, all "special purpose" cutters like the Multi Purpose, Tile Cutter, Grout Removal, etc) are much harder than HSS (high speed cutters, engraving points, router bits, drills, etc.)

 - From hard to soft brushes: carbon steel, stainless steel, brass, nylon.
-(Carbon steel brushes have a silver colored shaft and stainless steel have a gold colored shaft for distinguishing them more easily.)
+(Carbon steel brushes have a silver colored shaft and stainless steel have a gold colored shaft for identifying them more easily.)

-- When using two materials on each other with the same hardness (e.g. aluminum oxide bits on ruby or ceramics) the bit will wear but the work piece will wear faster and loose the contest.
-This is because moving particles have more kinetic energy than material that moves less fast or stands still.
-However, bits are usually chosen with an excess of hardness so they last much longer.
+- When using two materials on each other with the same hardness (e.g. aluminum oxide bits on ruby or ceramics) the bit will wear but the work piece will wear faster.
+This is because moving particles have more kinetic energy than material that moves less fast or is stationary.
+However, bits should be chosen that are hardner so they last much longer.

-- When using cutters always be sure that the bit is cutting at all times and NOT just rotating against the work piece without moving.
+- When using cutters always be sure that the bit is cutting at all times and not just rotating against the work piece without cutting.
 In the latter case the contact area gets hot and when metals (including hardened metals or steel) get hot, they get softer and dull more rapidly.

 - Lubrication also increases the life of the bit.
 This is especially useful when using bits whose effectiveness depends on the sharpness of the outer layer "particles" (coated bits, structured or sharpened teeth, etc.).
 As soon as the outer particles or teeth become worn these bits will not work.
 Lubrication helps the particles or teeth to remain cool.
 Water can used for lubrication.
-To help the water to stick to the work piece or bit you can add some soap (detergent) or some lubricating oil.
+To help the water to stick to the work piece or bit you can add some soap, detergent or some lubricating oil.
 This "oil" contains soap-like ingredients (emulsifiers) which cause the water and oil to form an emulsion so the oil and water do not reject each other and remain mixed.
 You can also add a drop of detergent to the water/oil mixture to enhance the emulsifying effect.
 The latter type of lubricant prevents metal parts rusting when they are not dried or cleaned properly afterwards.
 A common lubrication for steel or brass is kerosene.
 A small amount may be applied to the surface being cut, drilled or ground.
 You can also purchase a sulphur based general purpose cutting compound from most hardware stores.
 This is a similar consistency to grease and can be applied to either the tool or the surface being cut.
 If you buy a small container of this cutting compound you can recoup the purchase many hundreds of times over in the extended life of your tools.
-Use a little of it every time you cut or drill and it will greatly extend the lige of your tools.
+Use a little of it every time you cut or drill and it will greatly extend the life of your tools.
 A small tin can last years.
 I have a 500ml tin which is 35 years old and is still over half full and I use it most weekends.
 There are many lubricating substances available, all of which have differering properties and purposes.

 - Never force the bit into the material, let the speed do the job.
 Make sure the tool does not bog down too much so there is insuffucient speed.
-Many people use ordinary cutters or cut-off wheels on a rotary tool the wrong way, pushing too hard in order to cut faster and they notice the wheel getting smaller more rapidly during the job.
-When you push lightly on the wheel and let the high speed do the job the motor hardly bogs down and running at high speed the sparks fly around and the work piece is cut like butter.
-After the job is done the cut-off wheel is hardly worn and does not get smaller.
-To avoid the wheel getting stuck in a deep slot you should swing slightly with the bit from the start.
+Many people use ordinary cutters or cut-off wheels on a rotary tool the wrong way, pushing too hard in order to cut faster and they notice the wheel wearing faster and overheating.
+When you push lightly on the wheel and let the high speed do the job the motor does not bog down and running at high speed the sparks fly around and the tool cuts like butter.
+The cut-off wheel does not wear as much and thus lasts longer.
+To avoid the wheel getting stuck in a deep slot you should swing the bit slightly as you cut.
 Swing in a direction parallel to the slot to be cut, making a long slot.
 This way the slot gets a bit broader than the wheel itself.
 This is because you can never make a perfect movement along the slot.
 The wheel will hit the sides of the slot in a slightly random off-angled way.

 Other Helpful Tips

 - When placing a bit in the tool do not slide it all the way in before tightening the collet nut.
 Keep some space underneath the bottom of the bit.
 This stops the bit binding against the bottom of the holder when you tighten the collet.
-After loosening the collet nut to change the bit again just push the existing bit down and it will come loose from the collet.
+After loosening the collet to change the bit again just push the existing bit down and it will come loose from the collet.
 If you do not do it this way the bit might still be held tight by the collet despite of the collet nut being loosened.
 The collet may also work its way loose since it may not be abled to be properly tightened if the bit is bottomed out in the base of the collet.

-- If your bit can not cut deep enough in a surface because some part of the the the tool is in the way, you can remove the collar from the tool.
+- If the tool is obstructing the depth of cut, you can remove the collar from the tool.
 This is the nut employed to protect the thread that is used to mount attachments onto the tool.
 This will only reduce the thickness of the tool just below the bit (useful close to the edge of the work piece).
 Really helpful options are to use the Right-Angle attachment or the Flex-Shaft.
 Both are narrower and allow you to cut slots in any surface away from the edge of the work piece.

 - If wish to mark your bits you could use colored tape.
 Punch holes in the tape (with perforator or hole pliers) and stick it over the holes where you hold your bits in the tray of your storage case.
-Next to the perforated holes you can write (with a fine water-resistant marker) something about the bit which is stored there.
-You could also color-code your bits using small pieces of heat shrink tubing.
+Next to the perforated holes you can write (with a fine water-resistant marker) a description of the bit which is stored there.
+You could also color-code yoing small pieces of heat shrink tubing.
 Cut the heatshrink to about 3mm length and sleeve the tiny tube over the shaft to just below the actual wheel or grinding stone and shrink it using a hot air gun or a lighter.
 Make sure to cut short pieces otherwise bit will not be able to slide into collet of the tool far enough.

 - To increase the versatility of your tool you should have a variety of bits.
-To keep things organized a storage case with an area or tray where you can separate your bits is HIGHLY RECOMMENDED.
+To keep things organized a storage case with an area or tray where you can separate your bits is highly recommended.
 If the bits are lying loose they can knock against each other and damage the cutting edges.
 There are also deigns online of bit holders made from wood blocks.
-Polishing wheels may be contaminated with grinding particles from other bits which may cause scratches in your work!) and it becomes inconvenient using them.
+Polishing wheels may be contaminated with grinding particles from other bits which may cause scratches in your work, and it becomes inconvenient using them.

 - You can create your own bits for special purposes!
 Several mandrels are available on which you can mount a piece of any material.
 Before doing this make sure the piece is suitable for rotating.
-It should not be too large and it should be quite symmetrical and round. (e.g. piece of sponge, sandpaper, cloth, etc.).
-Besides, there are different mandrels available than just those from Dremel.
-What about the mandrels with a slot along the length of the shaft?
+It should not be too large and it should be quite symmetrical and round. (e.g. piece of sponge, sandpaper or cloth).
+There are different mandrels available than just those from Dremel.
+There are mandrels with a slot along the length of the shaft.
 You can mount any piece of sheet material in the slot (e.g. sandpaper).
 This way you create any customised flapwheel.
 There are many web sites where there are may different bits, mandrels, accessories, etc.